sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 With this configuration complete, we can move on to configuring Sensu to store events in our Postgres database.

+_NOTE: If your Sensu Go license should expire, event storage will automatically revert to etcd.
+See the [Reverting to built-in datastore](#reverting-to-builtin-datastore) section below._

 ## Configuring Sensu {#configuring-sensu-for-postgres}

 Assuming your Sensu backend is already licensed, the configuration for routing events to Postgres is relatively straight-forward.
 To do so, we create a `PostgresConfig` resource which describes the database connection as a Data Source Name: